This page lists some sample queries and shows how to use bioDBnet effectively to get the desired results.

 Convert all my UniProt Accessions to RefSeq and Ensembl Protein Accessions

-1) Select db2db from the left hand menu.
+db2db from the left hand menu.

 2) Select UniProt Accession as input, Ensembl Protein ID and RefSeq Protein Accessions as outputs.